-Mobility projects must involve cooperation between a minimum of two organisations from at least two programme countries within a period of one year.
+Mobility projects must involve cooperation between a minimum of two organisations from at least two programme countries within a period of max two years.
+However, preparatory visits must be carried out within one year.
 The following project types can be applied for: